ankicommunity/anki-sync-server-rs/README.md

 [简体中文](README_CN.md)|[English](README.md)

 </div>

+**Warning:This project is no longer maintained due to lack of interest.**
+It may works with Anki clients ~2.1.64
-A cross-platform Anki sync server.
+Please use the official sync server,for more see [guide](https://docs.ankiweb.net/sync-server.html) A cross-platform Anki sync server.

 This is a rust (still sqlite c library backed) take on anki sync server ,which keep track of the official sync server.

-If you would like to use the sync server bundled with the Anki client or run the server via python,go to [guide](https://docs.ankiweb.net/sync-server.html) for more.

 ## Quickstart guide
 ### Installing (binary)